GabrielStima/sieve-eratosthenes/README.md

 ###

 <p align="left">This project is intended to be part of my portfolio.
-With this project, I intend to improve my basic React skills by creating a landpage that teaches how the Eratosthenes sieve algorithm works.</p>
+With this project, I intend to improve my basic React skills by creating a landpage that teaches how the Eratosthenes sieve algorithm works.
+AI was not used ❌</p>

 ###